priyanka-smitha/Milestone_2/README.md

 ![alt Jenkins Git plugin](mile2_screenshot/cov1.png)

-4] To improve coverage, we have written random input based testing, as described in the next step.
+4] To improve coverage, we have used random input based testing, as described in the next step.

 **Step 2: The ability to improve testing coverage using one of the techniques covered in class: constraint-based test generation, fuzzing, etc. You can use an existing tool or implement your own approach.**

 1] In the test-spec.js, the last two test cases are used to randomize our input.
-In one of the test cases, we are randomizing the string to be taken as input,and in the next test case, we have reversed the string and put it into our test case.
+In one of the test cases, we are randomizing the string to be taken as input,and in the next test case, we have reversed the string and fed it as input into our test case.

-2] These test cases have helped up increase our coverage to 100%.
+2] These test cases have helped us increase coverage to 100%.

 ![alt Jenkins Git plugin](mile2_screenshot/fuzzing.png)